yoctoproject/poky/documentation/profile-manual/usage.rst

 perf isn't restricted to the fixed set of static tracepoints listed by ``perf list``.
 Users can also add their own "dynamic" tracepoints anywhere in the kernel.
-For instance, suppose we want to define our own tracepoint on ``do_fork()``.
+For example, suppose we want to define our own tracepoint on ``do_fork()``.
 We can do that using the ``perf probe`` perf subcommand::